j3xugit/RaptorX-3DModeling/README.md

 Please make sure that the CUDA toolkits and CUDNN library have been installed on your machine with GPUs.
 Set the environment variable CUDA_ROOT to where cuda is installed, e.g., export CUDA_ROOT=/usr/local/cuda.
 Make sure that the header and lib64 files of CUDNN are in CUDA_ROOT/include and CUDA_ROOT/lib64, respectively.
-(Theano 1.0 works with CUDA 10.0 and cudnn 7.6.
-Other versions of CUDA and CUDNN may also work)
+We have tested Theano 1.04, CUDA 8 to 10.1 and CUDNN 7.5 to 7.6.4 .
+Other versions of CUDA and CUDNN may also work.

 3) shared_ndarray (https://github.com/crowsonkb/shared_ndarray.git)